Yusuf II of Granada: Family

-The sultan's mother and spouses are unknown.
 Yusuf's first son was Yusuf III, and Muhammad VII was born soon afterwards; Abu al-Hasan Ali and Abu al-Abbas Ahmad followed.
 He also had a daughter, Umm al-Fath, wife of the future Muhammad IX.
 Historian Bárbara Boloix Gallardo writes that Yusuf sired another sultan, Ismail III of Granada; according to Vidal Castro, however, Ismail's genealogy is unclear.
 Not all his children were full siblings; Muhammad VII was a half-brother of Yusuf III and Umm al-Fath (full siblings, indicating that Yusuf II had more than one spouse).
-According to Juan de Mata Carriazo's 16th-century History of the Royal House of Granada, "Muhammad Guadix" was the eleventh sultan of Granada and died in 1392.
+According to Juan de Mata Carriazo's 16th-century History of the Royal House of Granada, "Muhammad Guadix" was the 11th sultan of Granada and died in 1392.
 He married Khadija, the daughter of Sultan Abu al-Abbas Ahmad II (r.
 1370–1394) of the Hafsid Ifriqiya; the marriage produced a son, Yusuf, who would also be sultan.
-Because Muhammad's death year coincides with Yusuf II's (the eleventh sultan), Boloix Gallardo writes that the Christian source misidentified Yusuf II as "Muhammad Guadix" (throwing light on the identity of one of his spouses and the mother of his son, Yusuf III).
-A separate tradition recorded by José Antonio Conde states that Yusuf II married a daughter of the King of Fez.
+Because Muhammad's death year coincides with Yusuf II's (the 11th sultan), Boloix Gallardo writes that the Christian source misidentified Yusuf II as "Muhammad Guadix" (throwing light on the identity of one of his spouses and the mother of his son, Yusuf III).
+José Antonio Conde states that Yusuf II married a daughter of the King of Fez sometime after 1375.
+She was presumably the sister of Abul Abbas Ahmad Mustanzir (whom Muhammad V had installed as Sultan of Morocco in 1374), mother of Muhammad VII and perhaps Abu al-Hasan Ali and Abu al-Abbas Ahmad.